-1. Get your FSA ID (you and your parent), see page 45.
+1. Get your FSA ID (you and your parents), see page 45.

-- · Creating an FSA ID takes about fifteen minutes and should be done in advance of completing the FAFSA form online. - · The FSA ID will also follow you through all of your college career, so make certain that you are correctly entering the information and using an email and phone number that will not change after you graduate high school, or move to another residence.
+- \cdot Creating an FSA ID takes about fifteen minutes and should be done in advance of completing the FAFSA form online. - The FSA ID will also follow you through all of your college career, so make certain that you are correctly entering the information and using an email and phone number that will not change after you graduate high school, or move to another residence.

-2. Complete the FAFSA with your parent, see page 46.
+2. Complete the FAFSA with your parents, see page 46.

-- · When you and your parent are ready to complete the FAFSA, you will need your parent and yourself to have an FSA ID.
-Go back to step 1 if you and your parent have not yet created an FSA ID. - · The FAFSA requires financial information from you and your parents so that the Federal Government knows whether or not you are eligible for financial aid.
+- When you and your parents are ready to complete the FAFSA, you will need your parents and yourself to have an FSA ID.
+Go back to step 1 if you and your parents have not yet created an FSA ID. - The FAFSA requires financial information from you and your parents so that the Federal Government knows whether or not you are eligible for financial aid.
 Colleges and Universities also look at these numbers to offer you additional financial support and resources to help you succeed after you have been admitted. - · Your school counselor and college advisor will be an incredible support to you as you go through the process. - · You will have to complete the FAFSA each academic year to receive financial aid from TN Promise, HOPE, the Federal Government, and your university so make sure that you know how to complete the form.
 Next year, you won't have your helpful school counselor, so be sure to ask all of your questions this year.

-3. Review your Student Aid Report (SAR), see page 49.
+3. Review your FAFSA Submission Summary, see page 49.

-- · After your FAFSA has been processed by the Federal Government and your future college, it is important to review all components of the Student Aid Report. - · Your Estimated Family Contribution (EFC) is the dollar that the Federal Government believes your family can annually pay for college expenses.
-The lower the EFC, the more likely you will earn Pell Grant dollars.
+- After your FAFSA has been processed by the Federal Government and your future college, it is important to review all components of the FAFSA Submission Summary. - Beginning with the 2024-25 FAFSA, the Student Aid Index (SAI) will be used by colleges to determine Pell Grant and other financial aid eligibility.